fernandodenitto/glue-table-version-cleaner/README.md

    - Go to the Amazon EventBridge console.
    - Create a new rule with a schedule expression (e.g., `rate(7 days)`) to trigger the Lambda function.
    - Choose "Lambda function" as the target and select the function created.
+## Design and Optimization

+The Lambda function has been designed to be simple yet efficient, aiming to manage AWS Glue table version cleanup in a practical and cost-effective manner.
+The function deletes between 150,000 and 250,000 versions per execution, depending on the data volume and number of versions to remove.
+This approach was chosen to ensure high efficiency without the need for additional resources like DynamoDB or Glue, keeping costs low.

+### Advantages of the Current Implementation

+- **Simplicity:** The Lambda function is easy to deploy and does not require complex configurations.
+- **Cost-Efficiency:** It does not use additional resources like DynamoDB or Glue, thus reducing overall costs.
+- **Efficiency:** The current approach is highly effective for big data systems and real-time ETL, minimizing the risk of crawler blocks due to reaching service quota limits.

+### Improvement Opportunities

+Although the current implementation is very effective, there are opportunities for further enhancement:

+- **Recursive Lambda:** Implementing a recursive Lambda function could enable the management of all old versions more comprehensively.
+This solution might require more complex state and timeout management.
+- **AWS Step Functions:** Using AWS Step Functions to orchestrate the cleanup process in multiple steps could provide a more robust and scalable solution.
+Step Functions can handle longer and more complex executions, allowing for more thorough and continuous version cleanup.

+These improvements could increase the Lambda function's ability to handle even larger quantities of versions but may also introduce additional costs and complexity.
+However, the current version strikes an optimal balance between simplicity and performance and is suitable for most common use cases.

 ## License